mymmrac/chipper/README.md

 It runs multiple tests and measures execution time.
 Based on that time, you can relatively compare CPUs.

-> Note:Keep in mind that results may vary from run to run, and results don't show the real picture of which CPU is
+> Note: Keep in mind that results may vary from run to run, and results don't show the real picture of which CPU is
 > better.
 Speed of terminal, RAM, or even already running processes may dramatically affect results.

 ## 📋 Available tests